May 14 – 23, 2019

 - Build communities of project managers with extensive team-based work on case study exercises and numerous opportunities for small group discussions and interaction.

-Based on these objectives, the curriculum was designed to center on a series of case study exercises that run the entire duration of the institute – culminating with a final presentation and discussion session.
+Based on these objectives, the curriculum is designed to center on a series of case study exercises that run the entire duration of the institute – culminating with a final presentation and discussion session.
 Students will work together in teams to complete the case studies.
 In addition, lecture/discussion sessions are scheduled to support the progression of the case study, and to help solidify and extend participant project management knowledge and capabilities.
 All faculty in the institute are experts in their fields, and also have direct transportation experience.
 Finally, the residential setting of the institute, with numerous opportunities for student and faculty interaction, provides the ideal environment for community building.